sendevia/AincradMix/README_EN.md

 ## Some resources from

 - style_lazer FROM osu!lazer
-- color theme FROM The website of SAO official
+- Some colors are taken from the official website of SwordArtOnline.

 _Thanks to the creators of these resources_